menu

 Also of interest is that Grafton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Grafton telecommute to their jobs.
-Overall, about 7.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.57% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Grafton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The rate of college-level education in Grafton is quite a bit lower than the national average among all cities of 21.84%: just 11.24% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Grafton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.24% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Grafton in 2022 was $19,756, which is low income relative to Ohio and the nation.
 This equates to an annual income of $79,024 for a family of four.
 However, Grafton contains both very wealthy and poor people as well.